hgrif/hgrif.github.io-src/content/start-data-science-project-python.md

 Title: How to start a Data Science project in Python
 Date: 2017-02-26
 Category: Blogs
+Summary: A lot of blog posts are written on the complicated Data Science-y stuff but not so many posts talk about the simple stuff.
+A simple but very important topic is how to start and structure your projects.
+This post gives a few pointers for setting up your projects.

 A lot of blog posts are written on the complicated Data Science-y stuff but not so many posts talk about the simple stuff.